Mnemonic (play)

-Mnemonic is a play created by the British theatre company Complicite.
+Mnemonic is a play created by the British theatre company Complicité.
 It uses several interrelated stories to explore the subject of memory.

 Synopsis

-Mnemonic begins with a lecture by the director, who encourages the audience to try to recall past memories.
+Mnemonic opens with a meta-theatrical lecture inviting the audience to reflect on memory.
 It then tells two parallel stories: in one, a man named Virgil tries to find his girlfriend, Alice, who has run away to Europe to hunt for her long-lost father; the other relates the discovery of Ötzi the Iceman, a 5,000-year-old mummified corpse.
 Through recurring images and situations the play draws parallels between these stories, focusing on the theme of the role of the imagination in recapturing the past.